dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/window-styles-and-templates.md

 ## Window ControlTemplate

-The following example is a copy of the default template for a <xref:System.Windows.Window> control:
+The following example is a slightly modified copy of the default template for a <xref:System.Windows.Window> control:

 :::code language="xaml" source="./snippets/shared/templates/WindowTemplate.xaml":::